 - Niacin: The term “niacin” is a blend of “nicotinic acid” (one of its chemical forms) and “vitamin.”

 - Vitamin B3: The numerical designation “B3” was assigned in the early 20th centuryA century is a period of 100 years.
 Examples: • The 21st Century: The years 2000 to 2099. • The 19th Century: The years 1800 to 1899. • The 8th Century BC: The years 800 BC to 701 BC.
-Etymology:… Read More, following the identification and classification of the B vitamins based on their solubility in water.
+Etymology: The word “century” comes from the Latin word “centuria,” which… Read More, following the identification and classification of the B vitamins based on their solubility in water.

 - Pellagra and Niacin’s Discovery: In the early 1900s, a disease called pellagra, characterized by dermatitis, diarrhea, and dementia, was rampant in regions where corn was a staple food.
 American physician Joseph Goldberger linked the disease to a dietary deficiency, and later, Conrad Elvehjem and his team at the University of Wisconsin identified niacin as the missing nutrient that prevented pellagra.